react-native-netinfo/react-native-netinfo/README.md

 ### Switching between different Wi-Fi not fire in iOS

-The SCNetworkReachability used in iOS won't fire if your App is in background.
+The SCNetworkReachability used in iOS won't fire if you switching from one Wi-Fi network to another when your App was in background.
 If you want to be notified, a work around could be refreshing Wi-Fi state each time when App back to foreground.
 An example of following code could be added into to your `App.js` file:

 ```js
   useEffect(() => {